 Arduino code is written in C++ with an addition of special methods and functions, which we’ll mention later on.
 C++ is a human-readable programming language.
 When you create a ‘sketch’ (the name given to Arduino code files), it is processed and compiled to machine language.

-The Arduino Integrated Development Environment (IDE) is the main text editing program used for programming the Arduino.
+The Arduino Integrated Development Environment (IDE) is the main text editing program used for Arduino programming.
 It is where you’ll be typing up your code before uploading it to the board you want to program.
 Arduino code is referred to as sketches.

 Note: It's important to use the latest version of Arduino IDE.
 From time to time, check for updates here.